aditiraj161-alt/FloodPath/README.md

 A web tool that calculates flood risk scores using elevation, water proximity, population density, drainage quality, and region factors.

+Features
+Dynamic Risk Scoring: Calculates a vulnerability score (0-100) based on weighted parameters.

+Real-time Updates: Adjust sliders for elevation, population, and drainage to see the risk level change instantly.

+Zone Presets: Quick-select cards to simulate specific environments like "Coastal Cities" or "Low-lying Basins."

+Responsive Design: Fully functional on both desktop and mobile browsers.

 ## Files
 index.html The structural framework, containing input sliders, zone cards, and the result display.